/

 The J.K.
 Rowling Factor

 However, from a business perspective, WB Discovery is sticking by her.
 She is listed as an Executive Producer.
-This isn't just a vanity title; HBO CEO Casey Bloys has confirmed she was "fairly involved" in selecting Francesca Gardiner as showrunner to ensure the adaptation honors the text.
+This isn't just a vanity title; HBO CEO Casey Bloys has confirmed she was "fairly involved" in selecting Francesca Gardiner as showrunner to ensure the adaptation honours the text.

 When does Season 1 release?